ShMcK/Meteor-Angular2-Router/README.md

 # shmck:angular2-router

-Angular2 Router package for Meteor.
+Angular 2 Router package for Meteor.

 ##### Version: alpha-31
 *NOTE: Use the same version of the router as Angular 2*